trunk-io/toolbox/README.md

 ##### What it does

 Keeps you from accidentally commiting code to a repository that is experimental, temporary, debugging cruft.
-Keeps your from pushing a PR with a bunch of printf() statements you added while debugging an error.
+It keeps you from pushing a PR with a bunch of printf() statements you added while debugging an error.

 Valid triggers for this rule are: DONOTLAND, DO-NOT-LAND, DO_NOT_LAND, donotland, do-not-land, do_not_land

 ##### Why if this bad?

 Anything you intentionally don't want in your repo should really not be there.
-This lets you flag code you are writing to do testing without worrying that you'll forget you dropped it in your files before pushing your Pull Request.
+This lets you flag the code you are writing to do testing without worrying that you'll forget you dropped it in your files before pushing your Pull Request.

 ##### Example